 What a Typical Family Spends

 Minneapolis is one of the most budget-friendly cities in the country for families.
-If you pack food and lean into the free park system, you can do two full days of genuinely good activities for under total.
+If you pack food and lean into the free park system, you can do two full days of genuinely good activities for under $70 total.
 Even a Como Town splurge day stays reasonable compared to paid attractions in other cities.
+The parks system does the heavy lifting here — and it's honestly better than what most cities charge admission for.